biscuitboost/yourbanger-fe/src/data/post/graduation-gift-ideas.md

 ---
 publishDate: 2025-05-02T00:00:00Z
-title: "Graduation Gift Ideas That Mark the Milestone"
+title: "AI Graduation Songs & Gift Ideas That Mark the Milestone"
 excerpt: "They just finished years of hard work.
 These graduation gift ideas celebrate their achievement and set them up for what's next—beyond the generic gift card."
 image: ~/assets/images/blog/graduation-gifts-hero.jpg
 imageAlt: "Graduate in cap and gown celebrating achievement with meaningful graduation gifts and family"